Queer (film): Plot

+Chapter 1: How Do You Like Mexico?

-In 1950, William Lee is an American immigrant living in Mexico City, passing time by bar hopping and indulging in sexual activities with younger men.
+In 1950, William Lee is an American immigrant living in Mexico City, passing time by bar hopping and indulging in sex with younger men.
 One evening, he catches sight of Eugene Allerton, a young GI who is also an American expatriate.

 Lee grows obsessed with Allerton, pursuing him across various bars, hoping to gain his affection.
 The pair establish a relationship, but Allerton maintains an emotional distance from Lee and is often seen with a woman, despite Lee's obvious desire for connection.
 Allerton explains this by suggesting he does not see himself as "queer" in the same way as Lee does.

+Chapter 2: Travel Companions

 Lee invites Allerton to travel with him to South America in the hopes of finding yagé, a plant said to offer telepathic abilities.
 Allerton seems reluctant but eventually accepts Lee's invitation.
 While on the trip, Lee's drug dependency makes him seek out medical opiates with a claim of dysentery.
 Allerton continues to keep Lee at a distance.
 Lee hears of a doctor living in Quito who could assist him in his search for yagé.

+Chapter 3: The Botanist in the Jungle

 The two men arrive in the Ecuadorian jungle to meet Dr. Cotter, who warms to the men and creates ayahuasca for them by brewing the yagé found in the forest.
 Lee and Allerton experience vivid hallucinations from the drug.
-They vomit out their hearts, communicate telepathically and meld their bodies together.
+They vomit out their hearts, communicate telepathically, and meld their bodies together.
 Allerton tells Lee that he’s not queer, but rather "disembodied", which Lee had said in one of his dreams.
 The next morning, Dr. Cotter suggests the men stay to further explore the effects of yagé.
-However, shaken by the experience, Allerton is keen to leave and Lee follows.
+However, Allerton is keen to leave and Lee follows.

+Epilogue

 Two years later, Lee returns to Mexico City.
-He is told that Allerton has taken another trip to South America as a guide for an army colonel, and has not been seen or heard from since.
+He is told that Allerton has taken another trip to South America as a guide for an army colonel and has not been seen or heard from since.

 In a dream, Lee discovers Allerton in a hotel room adjacent to his.
-Allerton engages Lee in a round of William Tell by placing a glass on his head.
+Allerton engages Lee in a round of William Tell by placing a glass on his own head.
 Lee shoots Allerton in the head, then holds his body until it vanishes, before he vanishes himself.
 Lee finds himself in his hotel room, now an elderly man.
-Lying on his bed, a still-youthful Allerton joins and comforts him.
+Lying on his bed, he imagines a still-youthful Allerton joining and comforting him.